platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 });
 ```

-We'll also add a thin wrapper around the client that does some basic error
+We will also add a thin wrapper around the client that does some basic error
 handling for us:

 ```javascript